-As defined in the authoritative guidance for fair value measurements and disclosures under ASC 820 (formerly SFAS No. 157), fair value is based on the price that would be received to sell an asset or would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+As defined in the authoritative guidance for fair value measurements and disclosures, fair value is based on the price that would be received to sell an asset or would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 To increase the comparability and consistency of fair value measurements, ASC 820 prescribes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels which are described below:

-- Level 1: Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities at the measurement date. - Level 2: Inputs are quoted prices for similar items in active markets or inputs are quoted prices for identical or similar items in markets that are not active. - Level 3: Inputs are unobservable due to little or no market data availability and inputs are usually developed by management or a third-party which reflect those inputs that a market participant would use.
+Level 1: Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities at the measurement date.

+Level 2: Inputs are quoted prices for similar items in active markets or inputs are quoted prices for identical or similar items in markets that are not active.

+Level 3: Inputs are unobservable due to little or no market data availability and inputs are usually developed by management or a third-party which reflect those inputs that a market participant would use.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.

-At March 31, 2011, cash and cash equivalents (instruments with maturities of three months or less at the date of purchase) were \$31.4 million, which were invested in money market accounts and money market funds.
-At March 31, 2011, restricted cash was \$28.7 million and primarily invested in money market funds.
-We measure our cash equivalents and restricted cash on a recurring basis and the fair value of these current assets is based on Level 1 criteria in which their carrying amount is a reasonable estimate of their fair value based on daily quoted market prices.
+At June 30, 2011, cash and cash equivalents (instruments with maturities of three months or less at the date of purchase) were \$11.9 million, which were invested in money market accounts and money market funds.
+At June 30, 2011, we no longer held any restricted cash.
+We measure our cash equivalents on a recurring basis and the fair value of these current assets is based on Level 1 criteria in which their carrying amount is a reasonable estimate of their fair value based on daily quoted market prices.